Sepideh M. Alavi photo

 Georgia Eleni Perris

-Georgia Eleni Perris is a doctoral student in the Clinical Psychology emphasis under Dr. Erika Felix.
-She graduated from the University of California, Los Angeles (UCLA) with a B.A. in psychology and a minor in applied developmental psychology.
-Following graduation, she worked as a project coordinator at UCLA in Dr. Eraka Bath's lab which focused on community-driven research aimed at reducing disparities and improving access to health and social services for youth impacted by complex trauma, particularly those from child welfare or juvenile justice backgrounds.
-Currently, her research interests revolve around factors facilitating successful adjustment following traumatic events and evidence-based interventions that promote healing.
-Most recently, she has also become interested in examining the role of creative intervention approaches to support resilience in grieving children and young adults.
-Georgia is a UC Regents Scholar.
-In her free time, she likes to practice surfing, play tennis and basketball, and paint.
+Georgia Eleni Perris is a doctoral student in the Clinical Psychology emphasis working with Dr. Erika Felix.
+She earned her B.A. in psychology with a minor in applied developmental psychology from the University of California, Los Angeles (UCLA).
+After graduation, she served as lead research coordinator at UCLA, where she worked on community-based projects aimed at reducing disparities and improving access to services for youth with sexual abuse histories, particularly those involved with the child welfare and juvenile justice systems.
+As a UC Regents Scholar, Georgia's research focuses on factors that support adjustment after traumatic events, with a special interest in traumatic loss and grief, as well as evidence-based interventions that promote healing.
+She is also passionate about blending creative expression with mental health, using the arts to support those impacted by trauma and help transform their experiences into healing art.
+In her free time, she likes to surf, play basketball, and paint.
 To contact Georgia, you can reach her at georgiaperris@ucsb.edu.

 Grace Peterson